Collective action

 Branches can help members get active and collectively organise

-Members' time and energy can also be used to build power "from below" — for example, by building trusting relationships in workplaces, neighbourhoods and communities — and by building our own well-resourced organisations like trade unions, tenants unions, community kitchens and so on.
+Members' time and energy can also be used to build power "from below" — for example, by building trusting relationships in workplaces, neighbourhoods and communities — and by building our own well-resourced organisations and institutions like trade unions, tenants unions, community kitchens and so on.

-• Working groups that organise in workplaces through rank-and-file organising or trade union campaigning
+- Working groups that organise in workplaces through rank-and-file organising or trade union campaigning

-• Working groups that focus in social movement organising like setting up an Apartheid Free Zone, an Anti-Raids Group, or a tenants union
+- Working groups that focus in social movement organising like setting up an Apartheid Free Zone, an Anti-Raids Group, or a tenants union

 Focusing branch meetings on collective action, rather than just administration or election campaigning, can also keep members engaged and active.